jpeyret/pynoorm/README.rst

 Using native database binds also helps to protect you against SQL injection attacks.

-supported:  Postgresql, sqlite3, Oracle, MySQL, MS SQL Server
+supported:  PostgreSQL, sqlite3, Oracle, MySQL, SQL Server

 Basic Use
 ---------